gmacario/gmacario.github.io/_posts/2016-04-01-continuous-delivery-using-docker-and-jenkins.md

 ---
 layout: post
 title:  "Continuous Delivery of embedded firmware using Docker and Jenkins"
 date:   2016-04-01 19:00:00 CEST
-categories: slides docker jenkins torinotech
+tags:   slides docker jenkins torinotech
 ---

 Here is the presentation "Continuous Delivery of embedded firmware using Docker and Jenkins" I gave at [Torino TechNight](https://www.eventbrite.com/e/biglietti-torinotech-technight-01apr2016-incontro-su-tecnologie-open-source-21425767046) on 2016-04-01.